Atopic dermatitis: Pathophysiology

 Mutations in the filaggrin gene, FLG, also cause impairment in the skin barrier that contributes to the pathogenesis of AD.
 Filaggrin is produced by epidermal skin cells (keratinocytes) in the horny layer of the epidermis.
-Filaggrin stimulates skin cells to release moisturizing factors and lipid matrix material, which cause adhesion of adjacent keratinocytes and contributes to the skin barrier.
+Filaggrin stimulates skin cells to release moisturizing factors and lipid matrix material, which cause adhesion of adjacent keratinocytes and contribute to the skin barrier.
 A loss-of-function mutation of filaggrin causes loss of this lipid matrix and external moisturizing factors, subsequently leading to disruption of the skin barrier.
 The disrupted skin barrier leads to transdermal water loss (leading to the xerosis or dry skin commonly seen in AD) and antigen and allergen penetration of the epidermal layer.
 Filaggrin mutations are also associated with a decrease in natural antimicrobial peptides found on the skin; subsequently leading to disruption of skin flora and bacterial overgrowth (commonly Staphylococcus aureus overgrowth or colonization).

 Atopic dermatitis is also associated with the release of pruritogens (molecules that stimulate pruritus or itching) in the skin.
 Keratinocytes, mast cells, eosinophils and T-cells release pruritogens in the skin; leading to activation of Aδ fibers and Group C nerve fibers in the epidermis and dermis contributing to sensations of pruritus and pain.
 The pruritogens include the Th2 cytokines IL-4, IL-13, IL-31, histamine, and various neuropeptides.
-Mechanical stimulation from scratching lesions can also lead to the release of pruritogens contributing to the itch scratch cycle whereby there is increased pruritus or itch after scratching a lesion.
+Mechanical stimulation from scratching lesions can also lead to the release of pruritogens contributing to the itch-scratch cycle, whereby there is increased pruritus or itch after scratching a lesion.
 Chronic scratching of lesions can cause thickening or lichenification of the skin or prurigo nodularis (generalized nodules that are severely itchy).

+Another factor in the barrier failure and immunological dysregulation in people with atopic dermatitis may be due to decreases in tight junction protein Claudin-1.
+Inhibiting Claudin-1 expression in human keratinocytes has been shown to both reduce tight junction function, as well as increase keratinocyte proliferation in vitro.
+It has also been discovered that this deteriorates the bioelectric barrier function in the epidermis.

 Diagnosis

-AD is typically diagnosed clinically, meaning it is based on signs and symptoms alone, without special testing.
+Atopic dermatitis is typically diagnosed clinically, meaning it is based on signs and symptoms alone, without special testing.
 Several different criteria developed for research have also been validated to aid in diagnosis.
 Of these, the UK Diagnostic Criteria, based on the work of Hanifin and Rajka, has been the most widely validated.

+Other diseases that must be excluded before making a diagnosis include contact dermatitis, psoriasis, and seborrheic dermatitis.

+Prevention

+There are no established clinical methods using dietary or topical strategies to inhibit or prevent atopic dermatitis.
+Specific dietary plans during pregnancy and in early childhood, such as eating fatty fish (or taking omega-3 supplements), are not effective.
+Taking probiotics (for example Lactobacillus rhamnosus) during pregnancy and feeding probiotics to infants are strategies under research, with only preliminary evidence that they may be preventative.

+Using moisturizers daily in infants during the first year of life does not help to prevent atopic dermatitis, and might even increase the risk of skin infections.

 Treatments

-No cure for AD is known, although treatments may reduce the severity and frequency of flares.

-Humidity

-A humidifier can be used to prevent low indoor humidity during winter (especially with indoor heating), and dry season.
-And a dehumidifier can be used during seasons with excessive humidity.

-Applying moisturisers may prevent the skin from drying out and decrease the need for other medications.
-Affected persons often report that improvement of skin hydration parallels with improvement in AD symptoms.

-Daily basic care is intended to stabilize the barrier function of the skin to mitigate its sensitivity to irritation and penetration of allergens.
-Depending on the condition of the skin, ointments and lotions are usually used.
-Their composition depends on the current skin condition: oil-in-water emulsions are usually used, but water-in-oil emulsions are also used for very dry skin.